Answers To Your Questions on Finalizing Student Loan Options

 Can you comment on loans offered by state agencies?

-Can you take out a Parent Plus loan only in the spring semester?
+Can a Parent PLUS loan be taken out only in the spring semester?

 Why can’t we get student loans without a cosigner?